Santa Fe Bengal Cattery

 • Don't use clay based cat litter.
 The clumping clay can cause respiratory problems and intestinal problems.
 Very young kittens can even die from ingesting clay litter.

 • Don't use plastic food or water dishes.
 They can harbor bacteria and odors, which can be harmful and unappetizing to your Cat.
+Did you know that Cats' interest in a food is first by smell, then by texture, and last by taste?

 • Don't place food, and especially water bowls, directly on radiant heated floors as this can cause bacteria to form very quickly.
 Place a teacup saucer under the bowl to raise it or purchase a raised bowl stand to prevent direct contact with the floor.